GhubGateway/Ghub_Pegasus_WMS_Tutorial_and_Templates/README.md

 #### bin directory

-This directory contains the Python scripts to run on CCR's high performance compute cluster.
+This directory contains the submit wrapper script, Wrapper_5_0_1.py, used to plan the Pegasus WMS workflow.
+This directory also contains the Python scripts to run on CCR's high performance compute cluster.

 #### remotebin directory